immcantation/immcantation/training/BCR_Seurat_tutorial.md

 demonstrates several approaches to integrating these data types along with examples on how the new information can be used.

-These example files used in this tutorial are subsamples of the original 10x scRNA-seq and BCR sequencing data from [Turner et al. (2020)](https://www.nature.com/articles/s41586-020-2711-0) *Human germinal centres engage memory and naive B cells after influenza
+The example files used in this tutorial are subsamples of the original 10x scRNA-seq and BCR sequencing data from [Turner et al. (2020)](https://www.nature.com/articles/s41586-020-2711-0) *Human germinal centres engage memory and naive B cells after influenza